Sarel Cilliers: Vow

-Na de middag werd weder 'n byeenkomst gehouden, en men zong verscheidene toepasselike verzen; de heer Cilliers maakte weder 'n aanspraak, en verrigte het openbare gebed; op welke wyze, ook de avond werd doorgebracht." which in English literally means "Sunday, 9 December 1838 The next day, the 9th, everything was still quiet, and we stayed here to celebrate the Sabbath; while also the previous Saturday evening, in the tent of the Commander-in-Chief, was spent with the singing of some appropriate songs, and a powerful prayer, performed by Mr. Cilliers.
+Sunday, 9 December 1838 The next day, the 9th, everything was still quiet, and we stayed here to celebrate the Sabbath; while also the previous Saturday evening, in the tent of the Commander-in-Chief, was spent with the singing of some appropriate songs, and a powerful prayer, performed by Mr. Cilliers.

 Making that vow on Sunday morning, before the commencement of religion, the Chief Commander sent those (Cilliers, Landman and Joubert – see below) who would practice the religion to come to Malkander, and asked them, to speak to the congregation, that all of them mightily persevere in spirit and in truth, praying to God for His help and assistance in striking the enemy; that he wanted to make a vow to the Almighty, (if all would like to), – "so that the Lord may give us the victory, to establish a House of Remembrance of his Great Name, where it will please Him," – and that they also had to plead, the help and assistance of God, to be able to fulfill this vow surely, and that we will record the day of victory, in a book, to make it known, even to our last descendants, that The glory of God may be celebrated.

 The three morning services were led by three men:

 The Messrs.
 Cilliers, Landman and Joubert, were delighted to hear such; they maintained their congregations on this and obtained their general consent.

 When the religion began, respectively, Mr. Cilliers observed them in the tent of the Commander-in-Chief.
 He began with the singing of Psalm 38 verses 12, 16, then made the intercession, and spoke of the first 24 verses of the 6th Chapter from Judaism or the Judges; then decided with the prayer in which the promise made to God was made, and a powerful supplication, for God's help and assistance, in accomplishing it.
 They were sung again, the 12th and 21st verses of form.
 38th Psalm, and he decided the religion, by singing Psalm 134.